micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 <b>And they are Menasheh’s thousands.</b> This refers to the thousands slain by Gideon at Midian, as it is said, “Zevach and Tsalmuna were at Karkor, etc.”

 ### passuk 18
 <b>Regarding Zevulun, he said.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>With the following five tribes whom he blessed last — Zevulun, Gad, Don, Naftoli, and Asher — the names were repeated, to strengthen and empower them, since they were the weakest of all the tribes.
-They were the ones whom Yossef brought before Pharoah, as it is said, “From among his brothers, he took five men,” because they appeared weak, and he would not commission them as his military officers.
+They were the ones whom Yoseif brought before Pharoah, as it is said, “From among his brothers, he took five men,” because they appeared weak, and he would not commission them as his military officers.
 <b>Rejoice, Zevulun, at your departure, and Yisachar in your tents.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Zevulun and Yisachar entered into a partnership.
 “Zevulun shall reside at the sea coast”; he departs to engage in maritime trade, gain profit, and provide sustenence for Yissachar, while they remained occupied with Torah study.
 Zevulun therefore precedes Yissachar, as Yissachar’s Torah was made possible by Zevulun.
 <b>Rejoice Zevulun at your departure.</b> Gain success when you depart to engage in trade.
 <b>And Yissachar.</b> Gain success when you remain in your tents studying Torah, convening to decide on the leap year, and fix the months, as it is said, “Of the sons of Yissachar, profoundly knowledgeable in [fixing] the times, etc.” Their leaders, two hundred chief justices of the Sanhedrin, were occupied with this.
 Based on their arrangement of the time [divisions] and of the leap year —